Viz-graffito/SQL_campaign/README.md

 ## Aim
 Hey, this is analysis of data for customer segmentation has to be performed by xyz comapny.
 <br>
-The analysis has been done in MYSQL, you can check the SQL code in SQL_campaign.sql. link of the data is provided in the bottom.
+The analysis has been done in MYSQL, you can check the SQL code in "SQL_campaign.sql".
+All the screenshots in answers in from MYSQL.
+Link of the data is provided in the bottom.
 <br>
 Aim of this analysis is to understand and segement the cusotmers on the higher level on the basis of their demographics, liking of product types & discounts offer by the company.